Best Things to Eat at Granville Island Public Market (Full Guide)

 You can also go for a nice walk along the Seawall.
 The Seawall is a paved path along the water that is 17 miles long.
 It’s the world’s longest uninterrupted waterfront path.
 (It’s a great place to burn off all of the calories from the market.
 You can’t feel too guilty about devouring donuts if you plan on walking all day!)
 There’s two lanes on the Seawall: one for walkers and joggers, and the other for bicyclists and inline skaters.
 From Granville Island, you can pick a direction and walk as long as you’d like to before heading back.

 There’s also an app available for a self-guided walking tour.
-Information on the walking tour is listed here.
 Taking a self-guided tour will let you experience the island at your own pace.

 It’s also very likely that you will see street performers on the island.
 Grab a cup of coffee and enjoy the entertainment!

+Looking for a hotel?
 During one of our more recent trips to Vancouver, we stayed at the JW Marriott Parq Vancouver.
-(We wrote all about our stay here!)
+(We wrote all about our stay at the JW Marriot Parq Vancouver!)
 This hotel has a rooftop hot tub with views of the city, a casino, and lots of dining options.
 The views from our room were absolutely spectacular!

 Other Vancouver Attractions